Copyright © 2016

 "I'm sure your best will be good enough Captain.
 Now then, is there anything else before I give you your last orders?"

 "It was only the wagons, My Lord."

 "Good.
 Colonel Lewis will see to those for you.
 Now then I want you to have your men out in the country side.
 It is imperative that you cause as much trouble behind the French lines as you can and as far north and east as you can do safely and without getting yourself killed in the process.
 My army is almost finished with building the defensive line, but unless we can keep the French worrying about their rear, they will be able to use their larger numbers to break through.
 Captain, I am relying on you to not let that happen.
-Your orders are the same as those I gave Colonel Sharpe.
+Your orders are the same as those I gave Colonel Grey.
 The gloves are off, you may use any means you deem fitting to pull the French troop's way from my lines."

 "Yes My Lord, we will try our best."

 "Good, then there is little else to say Captain.
 Good luck and may the lord watch over you."

 Thomas and Carmelo stood, saluted and left the large office accompanied my Colonel Lewis.
 It was another hour before the two boys were back with their men and trying to rest after the long days at sea and the hurried meeting with the Viscount.

 The following morning saw the new recruits paraded in front of the tent line.
 Thomas and Carmelo were going along the lines and checking each recruits kit to make sure they were ready to travel.